 Electric vehicles work by incorporating a battery-powered electric motor into the car’s drivetrain.
 Mild Hybrid and self-charging Hybrid models use a smaller motor that simply provides a boost to the combustion engine, while the battery packs of Plug-In Hybrids are larger and can sustain a higher range on electric-only power.
 All-Electric cars, of course, do not have a combustion engine at all and use only the power generated by the motor.
 Here’s how the various components of an electric system work.

-With technology advancing at a rapid pace, new Hybrid and Electric Vehicles can travel much further than those produced five to ten years ago.
+With technology advancing at a rapid pace, new hybrid and electric vehicles can travel much further than those produced five to ten years ago.
 Today, you can expect an all-electric car to cover upwards of 140 miles on a single charge, with plug-in hybrid models offering a range of around 30 miles on electric power alone, and a combined range of 300 miles or more.
-For example, the Ford Transit Custom PHEV can achieve 31 miles on electric-only power and over 350 miles in total.
-The Tourneo Custom PHEV can also travel 31 miles using just its electric motor and has a total range of 310 miles.
+For example, the Ford Transit Custom PHEV can achieve 35 miles on electric-only power and over 350 miles in total.
+The Tourneo Custom PHEV can also travel 33 miles using just its electric motor and has a total range of 310 miles.

-Mild and full hybrid models do not need to be plugged in to charge their battery packs – this is done using power from the engine and/or regenerative braking.
-Fully electric and plug-in hybrid cars, however, must be plugged in to an external power supply in order to recharge the battery.
-They can be connected to a regular 13 amp home socket, a home wallbox, a public charging station or rapid charging point.
-Many work places also now have charging stations for staff to use.
+Mild and full Hybrid models do not need to be plugged in to charge their battery packs – this is done using power from the engine and/or regenerative braking.
+Fully Electric and Plug-In Hybrid vehicles however, must be plugged in to an external power supply in order to recharge the battery.
+They can be connected to a regular 13-amp home socket, a home wallbox, a public charging station or rapid charging point.
+Many workplaces also now have charging stations for staff to use.

-If you’d like to find out more about the different types of hybrid system available, visit our What are Electric Vehicles? page.
-You can also discover more about how the hybrid cars in the Ford range work by contacting the team at your local Gates Ford dealership.
-Our staff know each vehicle inside out and can provide any details you require, answer your questions and take you for a test drive.
+If you’d like to find out more about the different types of Hybrid system available, visit our What are Electric Vehicles? page.
+You can also discover more about how the Hybrid and Electric vehicles in the Ford range work by contacting the team at your local Gates Ford dealership.
+Our staff know each vehicle inside out and can provide any details you require, answer your questions and arrange for you to take a test drive.
+Our dealerships are located throughout Essex, Hertfordshire & London.